Tammy Hembrow Flaunts Insane Curves In Scanty Gray Top And Skintight Pants

 The 26-year-old fitness guru was captured in a lush setting for the two-slide series, as several palm trees and a body of water painted the background.
 Tammy struck two eye-catching poses that displayed her figure from different perspectives.

 In the first image, she posed slightly from her left side and propped her booty out to emphasize her curvy form.
-She rotated her head a bit to her left to share a pout with the camera and gaze into its lens.
+She turned her head a bit to her left to share a pout with the camera and gaze into its lens.
 Her entire body was visible in the second snapshot, as she stood facing the camera with her legs parted.
-She also grabbed on her long, platinum blond locks, which were styled in two pigtails, with her left hand.
+She also grabbed on her long platinum blond locks, which were styled in two pigtails, with her left hand.

-Her almond-shaped fingernails appeared to be perfectly manicured, completed with a pink polish and a sophisticated white tip design.
+Her almond-shaped fingernails appeared to be perfectly manicured, complete with pink polish and a sophisticated white tip design.
 She also rocked a bold white polish on her pedicured toenails.

-Tammy showed off her famous physique in a scanty, gray, snakeskin-print ensemble.
-Her tiny top featured a single, thick shoulder-strap, and a plunging neckline that exposed much of her cleavage and a bit of sideboob.
-The garment also featured a cropped body and a lace-up design that drew the eye to her midsection.
+Tammy showed off her famous physique in a scanty gray snakeskin-print ensemble.
+Her tiny top featured a single thick shoulder strap and a plunging neckline that exposed much of her cleavage and a bit of sideboob.
+The garment also had a cropped body and a lace-up design that drew the eye to her midsection.

 Her matching high-waisted pants, which featured flared bottoms, were quite tight on her, showcasing her curvy hips, pert booty and slim core.

-She finished the look off with a white Prada bag, square transparent sunglasses, and a pair of gray flip flops.
+She finished the look off with a white Prada bag, square transparent sunglasses, and a pair of gray flip-flops.In the caption, Tammy simply shared a red-lips emoji.

 The sizzling series looked to be a hit on the social media sphere as it amassed more than 159,000 likes in less than one day of being live.
-Hundreds of fans also expressed their adulation for the model, her form, her stunning looks, and her ensemble in the comments section.
+Hundreds of fans also expressed their adulation for the model in the comments section.

-“You never cease to amaze me, so stunning,” one Instagram user wrote, filling their comment with a string of heart-eye symbols.
+"You never cease to amaze me, so stunning," one Instagram user wrote, filling their comment with a string of heart-eyes.

 "Howwww do you look so amazing all the damn time," a second fan wanted to know.